wired-unwell/yaer/Backend/TodoListAPI/README.md

 that is a security nightmare and can easily bypass the whole JWT.
 I used that because I don't like logging in during tests.

+It is best practice to hash passwords client-side to further reduce any risk of snooping.
+(Implement later)

 ## License

 This is a part of my learning project, released under GPL-3.0.